suryan-s/Precio/README.md

 ## Purpose

 Precio is an open-source software tool for monitoring, automating and visualizing farming data.
-It provides real-time data analysis and insights of farming, enabling informed decision-making and improving farming efficiency.
+It provides real-time data analysis and insights into farming, enabling informed decision-making and improving farming efficiency.
 Precio includes third-party integration and is designed to be user-friendly, optimizing resource usage, reducing waste, and increasing productivity.

 ## Audience

-This application is intended for any agricultural enthusiast and developers looking forward for contributing into precision farming applications.
+This application is intended for any agricultural enthusiast and developers looking forward to contributing to precision farming applications.

 </br>
 <hr/>